 An Administrative Modification is a minor change to project costs, funding sources, or project/phase start dates.
 Such minor changes or adjustments do not require public involvement activities, reestablishment of financial constraint, or, in areas of air quality nonconformity, confirmation of conformity determination.
-Amendments of this nature are generally conducted through coordination of ALDOT Bureau of Transportation Planning and Modal Programs staff and MPO staff to minimize plan modifications, documentation activities, and additional costs.
+Amendments of this nature are generally conducted through coordination of ALDOT Local Transportation Bureau staff and MPO staff to minimize plan modifications,documentation activities, and additional costs.